Meta-analysis of Bayesian analyses: Related work

-To the best of our knowledge, meta-analysis frameworks for combining posterior distributions have not been presented before.
-Nonetheless, similar elements can be found in a number of previous works. \citet{Xie+others:2011} proposed to do meta-analysis by combining confidence distributions which, despite their analogy with Bayesian posterior marginals, is a concept deeply rooted in the frequentist paradigm, see \citet{Schweder_Hjort:2002}.
-In the context of Bayesian meta-analysis, \citet{Lunn+others:2013} introduced a two-stage computational approach for fitting hierarchical models to individual-level data.
+In the context of conventional Bayesian meta-analysis, \citet{Lunn+others:2013} introduced a two-stage computational approach for fitting hierarchical models to individual-level data.
 In the first stage, posterior samples for local parameters are generated independently for each study, enabling study-specific complexities to be dealt with separately.
 In a second stage, the samples are used as proposals in Metropolis-Hastings updates within a Gibbs algorithm to fit the full hierarchical model.
 While the paper focuses on a specific computational approach for hierarchical models, involving no propagation of local prior knowledge into the joint model, the idea of utilizing independently computed posterior samples to fit a joint model is common to our framework.

-In recent work, \citet{Rodrigues+others:2016} developed a hierarchical Gaussian process prior to model a set of related density functions, where grouped data in the form of samples assumed to be drawn under each density function are available.
+In more recent work, \citet{Rodrigues+others:2016} developed a hierarchical Gaussian process prior to model a set of related density functions, where grouped data in the form of samples assumed to be drawn under each density function are available.
 Despite a superficial similarity between their work and ours, the inferential goals in these works are very different.
 Specifically, the former is concerned with nonparametric estimation of group-specific densities, which is shown to be useful when the sample sizes in some or all of the groups are small.
 Thus, in cases where the number of posterior samples per study is limited (e.g. due to computational reasons), the method of \citet{Rodrigues+others:2016} could be used within our framework to provide density estimates for the initial beliefs.